 The most obvious alternative to AirPlay 2 is Google's Chromecast technology, which is widely supported by a huge range of products.

-Using a Chromecast dongle you can stream content to your hi-fi system or TV over your home's wi-fi network.
+Using a Chromecast dongle, you can stream content to your hi-fi system or TV over your home's wi-fi network.
 Some products also have Chromecast built-in, so you don't need an external Chromecast device.
 And the Chromecast with Google TV dongle has Google TV onboard, turning almost any TV into a stream-ready smart TV.

 There are two key differences between AirPlay 2 and Chromecast: Chromecast works across iOS and Android devices, and your phone or tablet acts as a remote while the speaker plays the file from the internet, rather than the audio being sent from your smartphone.

 There are also third-party applications that will let you Chromecast local audio from your phone to the speaker.

 DTS Play-Fi is another alternative that allows you to wirelessly join together hi-fi kit from various manufacturers.
 Using the app, you can connect to and control compatible wireless products on your home network.